-Most standard cosplay wigs are not meant to be put into any kind of up-do.
+Most standard cosplay wigs are not meant to be put into an up-do.
 This is because when you lift up the hair from the bottom of the wig you will reveal the inner workings of the wig.
 The wefts (lines of wig strands) are also sewn onto the wig in a way that drapes the wig fibers down.
 It would take some extensive heat styling to bring the wig fibers up without causing a bulge all along the hairline.

 Because of this, if you want to create any wig styles with ponytails, pigtails, or buns, you need to get wigs that are specifically made to create up-do’s.
 These are going to be a little more expensive than standard cosplay wigs, but they’ll be pre-styled to work for ponytails or pigtails.

 Alternatively what you can do for these kinds of styles is to purchase ponytail clips.
 Generally, the effect looks good enough and it’s cheaper than getting a ponytail or pigtail wig.

 7. Lace front wigs

 Most standard cosplay wigs are not going to give you a natural-looking hairline.
 If your character has bangs or the hairline is covered up, this doesn’t matter and the wigs will look perfectly fine.
 However, if your cosplay character has a hairstyle that reveals their hairline, standard wigs won’t look very good.